 If you are experiencing any symptom(s) of COVID-19, as outlined by the CDC, you should stay home and immediately contact your health care provider, who will determine whether testing or treatment is needed.
 This is regardless of your vaccination status.
 You should also notify your supervisor and Human Resources at 863-874-8425, and update both with any information your health care professional provides.

-All employees should notify the University that they have tested positive by filling out this form and by calling Human Resources at 863-874-8425.
+Do not return to campus.
+Leave campus if you are there.
+All employees should contact their supervisor and also notify the University that they have tested positive by filling out this form and by calling Human Resources at 863-874-8425.
 This will help ensure the University is identifying and containing potentially affected populations.
 This will also allow Human Resources to provide instructions to you about when you will be allowed to return to work and assist in coordination with your supervisor.

 *Exposure is defined as being within six feet of an infected person for a cumulative total of at least 15 minutes over a 24-hour period.